2023 Most Popular Mechanical Engineering Bachelor's Degree Schools in Texas

 After completing their Bachelor's Degree, ME graduates from UT Austin carry an average student debt load of $19,278.
 When it comes time to repay the loan, graduates who are on a 10-year repayment plan pay an average monthly payment of $367.

-Out of the 27 schools in Texas that were part of this year’s ranking, University of Houston landed the # 4 spot on the list.
-UH is a very large public school located in the city of Houston.
+A rank of #4 on this year’s list means University of Houston is a great place for mechanical engineering students working on their bachelor’s degree.
+UH is a fairly large public school located in the city of Houston.

 About 18% of the students majoring in ME at the school are women while 82% are male.